 It’s been 2 days since Mumbai witnessed heavy rainfall, water clogging and people being stranded wherever they were.
 Fortunately, things have recovered now and local trains, the lifeline of the city, are working as usual.
 Making it a good time for me to share my experience during the tough hours.

 Finally, when I reached the gate of my office building, I realized what a mess it was.
 There huge puddle of water and the rain was scary.
-Many people were just standing there, probably waiting for autos or busses or may be just deciding whether it was safe for them to leave the office.
-I overheard conversations when people were informing their family that they might not come home that night.
+So many people were just standing there probably waiting for autos or busses or may be just deciding whether it was safe for them to go.
+I overheard conversations where people were informing their family that they might not come home that night.
 They decided to stay inside the office.
 It was safe.
-I would have just taken me 30 minutes to walk home and I started my journey.
+Again, I was like, it will just take me 30 minutes to walk home and I started my journey with my broken umbrella.

-The moment I reached the road, I saw groups of people walking, completely drenched and worried.
-They were coming from all directions.
+The moment I reached the road, I saw groups of people walking on the road, drenched and worried.
+Because it is usually a busy road we have good frequency of busses and plenty of autos but that day vehicles were not moving on the road and people kept coming from all directions.
 During my walk, I had to cross a knee-deep puddle of water.
 Did I tell you that I was carrying a laptop with me?!
 I was more worried about it getting wet.
-Somehow, I managed to take few steps in that water but the force was so strong that I was about to trip.
-A girl walking behind me saved me and the one walking ahead of me was alarmed too.
+Somehow, I managed taking few steps in that water but the force was so strong that I was about to trip but a girl walking behind me saved me.
+And the one walking ahead of me was alarmed too.
 We finally held hands and helped each other cross that part.
-That walk of 5 minutes taught me about survival bonding.
+That 5 minutes of walk taught me about survival bonding.

 In spite of all that fear, pain and disgust, I loved the experience.
 Not that I want it to happen again to me or to anybody.
 But had it not been the people around me, I would have got hurt more badly and would have been more traumatized!
 That’s the spirit of this lovely city.
 You always get a helping hand when in need.